The average salary for a Medical Case Manager is $48,133.

 Medical Case Manager Job Listings

-Pay by Experience Level for Medical Case Manager
+What is the Pay by Experience Level for Medical Case Managers?